javascript-tutorial/server/README.md

 ./edit ru ru
 ```

-Please note, the code must have corresponding `.yml` files with that language.
+Please note, the server must support that language.
+That is: server code must have corresponding locale files for that language, otherwise it exists with an error.
 As of now, `ru` and `en` are fully supported.

 # Dev mode